Amitdahiya08/TravelNest/README.md

 - ✅ Implement flash messages in the project
 - ✅ Set up MVC architecture for reviews and users
 - ✅ Filter Category Icons
-- [ ] Set up MongoDB session store
+- ✅ Set up MongoDB session store

 ## License
-This project will be licensed under the MIT License.
+This project is licensed under the MIT License.
 License details will be added soon.

 ## Contact
 For any questions or suggestions, please reach out to [dahiyaamit004@gmail.com](mailto:dahiyaamit004@gmail.com).